sdrangan/introml/Basics/github.md

 are working individually.
 Using `github` will allow you to keep track of the files, develop in an organized manner, and release your work to a broader audience.

+# Other Instructors

+Some instructors may use a modified version of this site created by *forking* the site.
+In this case, the instructor will give you the URL for the forked repo.
+Simply use this repo name instead of [https://github.com/sdrangan/introml].